Option Strategies

 atm_put = put_contracts[0]

-5. In the OnDataon_data method, put the OptionStrategies.CoveredPut method and then submit the order.
+5. In the OnDataon_data method, place the orders.

-6. var coveredput = OptionStrategies.CoveredPut(_symbol, atmput.Strike, expiry);
+var coveredPut = OptionStrategies.CoveredPut(_symbol, atmput.Strike, expiry);

-Buy(coveredput, 1);
+Buy(coveredPut, 1);

 covered_put = OptionStrategies.covered_put(self._symbol, atm_put.strike, expiry)